aciccarello/ciccarello.me/posts/recipes/2024-04-05-baked-rice.md

 1. Boil water and cook the rice according to it's directions.
 1. After the rice is cooked, add butter and let it cool slightly.
-1. While the rice cooks, chop 1/2 an onion and brown it with some olive oil in a large pan on medium heat.
+1. While the rice cooks, chop the onion and brown it with some olive oil in a large pan on medium heat.
 1. When onions are browned, set them aside.
-1. Brown chopped meat, while cooking add approximately 1/2 teaspoon salt and 1/8 teaspoon pepper, about 1/4 teaspoon garlic powder and 1 teaspoon parsley.
+1. Brown chopped meat, while cooking add approximately 1 teaspoon salt and 1/8 teaspoon pepper, about 1/2 teaspoon garlic powder and 1 teaspoon parsley.
 1. If there is too much liquid and fat in the meat, scoop it out of the pan an set aside.
-1. As meat is browning, add 1/2 can of tomato puree or crushed and the browned onions and let cook approximately 1/2 hour.
+1. As meat is browning, add can of tomato and the browned onions and let simmer approximately 1/2 hour.
 1. Preheat the oven to {% recipe-temp 375 %}.
 1. After the rice has cooled, add 3 eggs and approximately 1 heaping tablespoon grated Italian cheese and mix thoroughly.
 1. In a deep, greased casserole dish, make layers as follows